-You should notice here that the Overall Dimension of X, Y and Z directions are not standard values as shown below.
+Notice that Overall Dimension of X, Y and Z directions are not standard values as shown below.

 A usual workflow is to apply the offsets first, and then adjust the Overall Dimensions to the closest standard size of material block available to you.